TheRavehorn/ARP-Spoof-Detector/README.md

 # ARP-Spoof-Detector
 Simple ARP-Spoof-Detector by Ravehorn.

 Run -> sh install.sh

+To use different interface, change the value inside interface.txt.